Ventura Personal Injury & Wrong Death Lawyers at The Ledger Law Firm

 Ventura, CA 93001

-What Type of Cases Are Handled by Ledger & Associates – Ventura County?
+What Type of Cases Are Handled by The Ledger Law Firm – Ventura County?

 Personal injury accident claims are generally predicated on the law of negligent torts.
 A negligent tort requires four basic elements to be proven in order for the plaintiff (victim) to be entitled to compensation for her injuries.
 The first element is a duty of care.
 In essence, the duty of care requires the plaintiff to prove that the defendant owed a duty to her to use reasonable care to make sure that foreseeable harm did not come to her.
 Aside from a car accident scenario, there are a number of situations wherein a defendant owes that duty of care.
 Examples of when a duty of care may be present include a shop owner to a patron, a dog owner to neighbors, a pilot to passengers and an employer to an employee.
 There are an endless number of other scenarios that may meet the duty of care element.